-Join Scott Simpson for an in-depth discussion in this video Creating a menu, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Creating a menu, part of Learning Google Apps Script.

 - We've seen how to set up time triggers,…so now let's take a look at behavior-driven triggers.…We'll use the onOpen function to add…a custom menu to a spreadsheet.…The behavioral triggers rely on protected function names…and will be run whenever the event they refer to fires.…You can see a complete list in the documentation,…but I find onOpen and onEdit…to be the most useful day to day.…To take advantage of the onOpen trigger,…I'll just create a new function called onOpen.…